brandur/sorg/content/fragments/code-database-vs-app.md

 These cases still carry the downsides of database-owned code listed above, but are also places where the benefits of putting them in the database outweigh the costs.

 I'm sure there are more like this, and each should be evaluated on a case-by-case basis.
 It's fine to do so in some cases, but use this power sparingly, and keep code small where it is used.

+[1] Note that I quite like SQL as a declarative language, but procedural SQL is a different beast.